imthomas93/fypScheduling/README.md

 ## Setup

-**1.** Database set consist of 4 different data size (test, small, medium, large) **2.** Database will be hosted on phpMyAdmin on a local server **3.** 2 Algorithm will be written - Stimulated Annealing for Faculty Member Allocation & Genetic Algorithm for Class Scheduling.
-Both Algorithm will be written on Java
+**1.** Database set consist of 4 different data size (test, small, medium, large).

+**2.** Database will be hosted on phpMyAdmin on a local server.

+**3.** 2 Algorithm will be written - Stimulated Annealing for Faculty Member Allocation & Genetic Algorithm for Class Scheduling.
+Both Algorithm will be written on Java.

 ## Author
 Thomas Lim Jun Wei